Richardinho/open-ssl-guide/README.md

 ```
 openssl rand -hex 16  > db/serial
 ```
-The [ssl cookbook](#ssl-cookbook) recommends this.
-I am not sure if it has to be in the database folder?d
+The [OpenSSL Cookbook](#ssl-cookbook) recommends this.
+I am not sure if it has to be in the database folder?

 #### Syntax
 ```